H-horizon/Budget_Assistant/doc/UserGuide.md

 <p align="center">
 <img src="https://github.com/Hemrish/Budget_Assistant/blob/Document/doc/UserGuideImages/RightSwipe.jpg" alt="Selected Date" width="200"/>

-⚠ For this feature to work, you should have more than one records.
+⚠ For this feature to work, you should have more than one record.
 </p>